-Following \cite{srivastava2018scalable} and \cite{song2020extended}, we generate three new fixed effects for accurate modeling of ratings.
-They are the \textit{Genera} predictor, the \textit{Popularity} predictor, and the \textit{Positive} predictor. \begin{itemize} \item \textit{Genera} predictor, a categorical variable to reduce $19$ genres of movies into $4$ categories, namely `Action', `Children', `Comedy', and `Drama'. \textit{Action} category consists of Action, ADvendure, Fantasy, Horror, Sci-Fi, and Thriller genres; \textit{Children} category consists of Animation and Children genres; \textit{Comedy} category consists of Comedy genre; and \textit{Drama} category consists of Crime, Documentary, Drama, Film-Noir, Musical, Mystery, Romance, War, and Western genres.
+\begin{itemize}[leftmargin=5mm] \item \textit{Genera} predictor, a categorical variable to reduce $19$ genres of movies into $4$ categories, namely `Action', `Children', `Comedy', and `Drama'. \textit{Action} category consists of Action, Adventure, Fantasy, Horror, Sci-Fi, and Thriller genres; \textit{Children} category consists of Animation and Children genres; \textit{Comedy} category consists of Comedy genre; and \textit{Drama} category consists of Crime, Documentary, Drama, Film-Noir, Musical, Mystery, Romance, War, and Western genres.
 We use the same coding as that of \cite{song2020extended} to represent each category, i.e., $(1,0,0), (0,1,0), (0,0,1), (-1,-1,-1)$ representing Children, Comedy, Drama and Action.
-If a movie is classified into several genres, the \textit{Genera} predictor of the movie would be the summation of fractions proportional to the number of all categories that the genres of the movie belongs to.
+If a movie is classified into several genres, the \textit{Genera} predictor of the movie would be the summation of fractions proportional to the number of all categories to which the genres of the movie belong.

-\item \textit{Popularity} predictor, defined as logit$\{(l_j+0.5)/(L_j+1.0)\}$ for the rating $Y_{ij}$, where $L_j$ is the number of recent ratings of movie $j$, and $l_j$ is the number of recent ratings of movie $j$ with score higher than $3$.
-Here ``recent" means 30 or fewer most recent ratings.
+\item \textit{Popularity} predictor, defined as logit$\{(l_j+0.5)/(L_j+1.0)\}$ for the rating $Y_{ij}$, where $L_j$ is the number of recent ratings of movie $j$, and $l_j$ is the number of recent ratings of movie $j$ with the score higher than $3$.
+Here ``recent'' means 30 or fewer most recent ratings.

 \item \textit{Positive} predictor, a dummy variable for the rating $Y_{ij}$, which is defined as $1$ if user $i$ rates more than half of the movies which he/she has rated with scores higher than $3$, and $0$ otherwise.
-This variable shows whether user $i$ is liable to give positive review to a movie. \end{itemize}
+This variable shows whether user $i$ is liable to give a positive review to a movie. \end{itemize}